 While it doesn't have a plethora of features, what the Merax does have is a terrific feel.
 The seat is padded and comfortable, and the silence of the movements is fantastic.
 The actual sound is not much louder than my breathing when I get going, which is great for early-morning workouts.

-This is on the list for its simplistic yet perfected design.
-It is a machine is focused on one thing: a great workout.
-And while it misses out on programs and heart rate monitoring, this is a fantastic looking machine at a great price, and the savings are too good to be passed up.
-Buy it here
+This is on the list of best magnetic rowing machines for its simplistic yet perfected design.
+It is a rowing machine focused on one thing: a great workout.
+And while it misses out on programs and heart rate monitoring, this is a fantastic looking magnetic rower at a great price, and the savings are too good to be passed up.
+Check price here.

 - One of the most affordable options available